 IMS requirements have been supported since 3G and TS 22.228 [138], specifically does not standardize usage of IP multimedia applications, instead it identifies the requirements to enable their support.
 GSMA developed VoLTE to provide a minimum mandatory set of functionalities for interoperable IMS-based voice and SMS over LTE.
 The overly flexible design of IMS has resulted in a call set up that requires multiple round-trip exchanges of SIP messages between UEs and network entities/functions.
 This complexity can cause quality issues such as call drops because of a fast-changing RF channel.
 While IMS has added to the complexity of the network, there are possibilities for simplification (e.g. signalling flows) and modernization (e.g. AI assistance) that would be of benefit to operators and increase resiliency for IMS-supported services.

 3GPP has introduced new network capabilities (e.g. Satellite, Sensing, Service Based Architecture, AI/ML), new types of services (e.g. Metaverse, Digital Twins) and new types of devices (e.g. XR devices, Intelligent Connected Vehicles, devices with AI agent etc.), which may not only bring promising improvements to IMS Multimedia Telephony Service but also require some additional enhancements.
+For instance, TS 22.156 [28] includes Metaverse requirements, and some of them are also applicable to IMS.
 Currently, there is little or limited exposure of IMS capabilities.
 In the future, mobile network operators may be interested in offering API-related services of their IMS capabilities in a coherent and coordinated manner between the IMS and the core network of 6G.

 The capabilities to detect and prevent Caller Identification spoofing in the network were completed as an “add on” to the existing IMS, and while they provide some subscriber protection, the capabilities perhaps could be enhanced in 6G to ensure voice-centric and satellite access UEs or devices with an AI agent are adequately addressed.
 The expansion of multimedia service will increase the number and type of threat actors engaging in Caller ID spoofing.
 Additionally, existing mechanisms need to be enhanced to use modern encryption/digital signing techniques to be quantum safe.
 Lastly, capabilities may need enhancements to address third party identifiers (e.g. used in PBX and private networks).

+Furthermore, a new trend in voice communication systems is to enable real-time speech recognition and translation of speech (and possibly other media) to a person of another nationality, which may be based on automatic language detection.
+For example, some mobile phones (e.g. Galaxy S24 Series Live Translate) or an application (e.g. AI Phone) running on the mobile phone can take the speech of a voice call and then translate it to the receiving user using AI-based translation models.
+However, these are applications that are running over-the-top.
+It would have added benefit to add these features as an integral part of IMS services provided by the operator.
+By offering it as integral part of IMS services it can be combined with other IMS features such as adding preferred language to a call invite, and can also support dynamic adaptation of real-time translation related settings during an IMS call, such as adapting the tone of voice, talking speed, selecting different language or dialect.

 This use case proposes the requirements those are not included in clause 5.4.2, Support for legacy service requirements, of this document.